 Despite the possibility of reviewing an employee from a broad perspective provided by the 360-degree assessment model, it's not the solution for every type of organization.
 In addition, the method requires a high level of security and trust in the company to be genuinely insightful.

 Numerous studies conducted by psychologists (Craig, S. Bi Hannum, K, 2006) allowed identifying the features of the organization in which this model functioned properly.
-There are an organization that:
+Such organizations typically:

-• senior employees are open to changes that enable personal development and the company's success,
+encourage senior employees to embrace change for personal growth and the company's development,

 When planning the appraisal, you should inform workers about the chosen methods and familiarize them with the way and purpose of gathering information and how to use it.
 The anonymity of the responders should be ensured to obtain the most accurate information.

 The 360-degree method is an anonymous survey.
-It is carried out using a form containing various questions about the examined person, which allows gathering the necessary information.
+It is carried out using a form containing various questions for 360 about the examined person, which allows gathering the necessary information.
+Many companies use a 360-degree feedback template or a ready-to-use 360 review template to simplify the process and ensure consistency across evaluations.

 The test process consists of several stages:

-1. Selecting the skills to be measured you should consider which information is the most important in the context of the employee and his functioning in the organization.
-You need to focus on a few selected areas in terms of the effects you want to achieve using the 360-degree assessment.
-You cannot research everything at once.
+1. Selecting the skills to be measured – you should consider which information is the most important in the context of the employee and their functioning in the organization.
+Focus on a few selected areas to achieve meaningful results through the 360-degree assessment.
+Unlike traditional performance reviews, this method provides a broader perspective, but it’s still significant not to try to evaluate everything at once.

-2. Making employees aware Before conducting the 360-degree assessment, explain to employees the purpose for which it is carried out, why it's essential, and how it can improve the organization's functioning.
+2. Making employees aware – before conducting the 360-degree assessment, explain the purpose clearly.
+Let employees know why it's essential, how it differs from traditional performance reviews, and how it can help improve the organization's functioning.
+This step is especially essential when you plan to implement 360 reviews company-wide.

-3. Ensuring the anonymity of the survey anonymity impacts the honesty of information provided.
-Subordinates are reluctant to assess their superiors negatively for fear of the consequences.
-Therefore, an anonymous survey works best to give them a sense of security and willingness to share their opinion.
+3. Ensuring the anonymity of the survey – anonymity significantly impacts the honesty of responses.
+Subordinates are often reluctant to assess their superiors negatively for fear of repercussions.
+Therefore, an anonymous survey works best, giving respondents a sense of security and encouraging honest feedback, which is crucial when it comes to 360 feedback.

 360-degree review pros

 The 360-degree method comes with many pros.
-First, it allows to define the areas that need changes and improve the organization's efficiency.
+First, it allows you to define the areas that need changes and improve the organization's efficiency within the organization.

-If adequately conducted with complete anonymity, information collected with a 360-degree method from multiple sources makes the results more objective.
+If adequately conducted with complete anonymity, information collected with a 360-degree method from various perspectives makes the results more objective.
 Moreover, people are more open to sharing their honest opinions when they're not afraid of the consequences.
+Many companies use 360 feedback tools or a template to gather and organize data efficiently, making the process smoother.

 360-degree review cons